-Any incidentals catches or direct interactions between the fishing gear and; seabirds; turtles and mammals must be recorded in detail.
+Any incidentals catches or direct interactions between the fishing gear and seabirds, turtles or marine mammals must be recorded in detail.
 For these forms the total number and fate per species must be recorded.
-For each incident a consecutive incident number must be used.
-The incident forms must be completed in detail for each corresponding incident number.

 Fishing event number Record the sequential set or event number.
 Species Record the species using the FAO codes.
 When a code is not available record the common name and species name if known.
 Record a detailed description and take photographs when possible.
 The descriptions should also be described in the observers trip report.
-Number caught Record the total number per species caught: dead or released alive.
+Number caught Record the total number per species caught:.
 Reason for capture Record the possible reason for capture.
 Note whether this was accidental due to the animals presence in the area or as a result of the animal actively interacting with the catch or fishing gear.
 Release Fate (dead / alive) Record the fate code of released species.
 Resuscitation (yes/no) Record whether it was possible to attempt or if attempts were made to resuscitate an animal that had drowned.
 Sample retained (yes/no) Record if a sample of dead species has been retained.
-If samples are retained they must be clearly labelled recording the date, position, vessel and fishing event information and the observers name.
-Observers must also include in their report what samples were kept during the trip and where they are to be stored.
+If samples are retained they must be clearly labelled recording the date, position, vessel and fishing event information and the observer's name.
+Observers must also include in their report what samples were kept during the trip and where they are stored.
 Turtle/Marine Mammal length Record the lengths of turtles and marine mammals where this is possible.
-Detailed of turtles include shell length, head width and tail length.
+Detailed information on turtles include shell length, head width and tail length.
 Note if measured in straight line or over the curve.
 For marine mammals measure the total length.
 Tag/Band number (details) Record all the details of tags or bird bands recovered from dead animals or where possible captured animals that are released.
 It is important to also record the tag and bird band colours.